Pre-Law Advising Center at UT Dallas

-We at the Pre-Law Advising and Resource Center are here to help you make informed decisions about your academic and personal preparation for law school and a legal career.
+We at the Pre-Law Advising Center are here to help you make informed decisions about your academic and personal preparation for law school and a legal career.
 Although Pre-Law is not a major and we cannot do your degree planning or register you for classes, we can offer guidance for pre-law students from your first year at UT Dallas, through the law school application process and on to your eventual matriculation to law school.
 Our services are available to all current UT Dallas students and alumni, and those students involved in the Comet Connection program.
-There are no requirements or registration involved to be a pre-law student at UT Dallas although we strongly encourage students to meet with us at least by the beginning of their junior year.
-We maintain an email list to keep our students informed of our activities and to pass along helpful information.
-If you would like to be on the list, please send an email to Margaret Swigert.

-The Pre-Law Advising and Resource Center offers a variety of services and programs tailored to your stage in the application process.
+The Pre-Law Advising Center offers a variety of services and programs tailored to your stage in the application process.
 We offer various workshops on topics of interest to pre-law students as well as speakers from throughout the legal practice spectrum, an Innocence Project seminar and three nationally-recognized advocacy programs.
 Additionally, we are always happy to meet with students for individual counseling sessions.
-Please see our contact information on the Contact PLARC page.
+Please see our contact information on the Contact Pre-Law Advising Center page.

 Academic and Pre-professional Advising